East Midlands Freeport

 - Stamp Duty Land Tax relief

-- enhanced capital allowances for investment in plant & machinery and structures & buildings
+- enhanced Capital Allowances for investment in plant & machinery and structures & buildings

-- 5 years of business rates relief
+- five years of Business Rates relief

 - employer National Insurance contributions relief

-- deferrals and exemptions from duty
+- deferrals and exemptions from duty payments

 - supportive local planning environments with constructive public-private partnerships